Skip to main content

 3. Card-present is cheaper: CNP transactions have 20-40% higher interchange

-4. Only markup is negotiable: Interchange and assessment are set by networks
+4. Only markup is negotiable: Interchange and assessment fees are set by networks

 5. Qualification matters: Late batching or missing data causes costly downgrades